controlplaneio/ai-security-architecture/README.md

  class cluster cluster;
 ```

+> [!NOTE]
+> This project is built to demo some of the components of the [FINOS AI Governance Framework](https://github.com/finos/ai-readiness).

 ## Demo

 In this demo, placeholder Envoy proxies have been introduced for the prompt firewall and model firewall, which log requests and responses.
 The role of the AI-enabled application is played by [aichat](https://github.com/sigoden/aichat), which forwards on requests to OpenAI via the model firewall.